Benunc/better-click-to-tweet/readme.txt

 1. Becomes this in your blog post!

 == Changelog ==

+= 5.8.1 =
+* new — created a new nag for the plugins page announcing the UTM tags add-on.
+* new — added a link to the main settings page for folks to check out the new UTM Tags addon.
+* bonus — people who read change logs should get a discount.
+Use the code CHANGELOG at checkout for 10% off. http://benlikes.us/bcttaddons (good on the bundle, too!)

 = 5.8.0 =
 * new — adding a filter and various other enhancements to support a new UTM tags add-on